isomerpages/moe-fairfieldsec/_about-us/Mission, Vision and Values.md

 #### School Vision

-A Vibrant Community of Active Lifelong Learners and Influential Leaders
+A Flourishing Community of Self-Directed Learners, Influential Leaders and Caring Citizens

 #### School Mission